Developer Guide - 2.3.1.1

 Some UTM formats may contain a "Southern Hemisphere" boolean value instead of a Lat Zone character.

-If this is the case for a UTM you are converting, just use the letter "C" for southern hemisphere UTMs and "N" for northern hemisphere UTMs.
+If this is the case for a UTM you are converting, just use any southern hemisphere letter (ex.
+"C")

 //MY UTM COORD ZONE: 32 EASTING: 233434 NORTHING: 234234 (NORTHERN HEMISPHERE)